mantidproject/mantid/dev-docs/source/Testing/EngineeringDiffraction/EngineeringDiffractionTestGuide.rst

 Test 5
 ^^^^^^

-This tests the removal of focussed runs from the fitting tab.
+This tests the removal of focused runs from the fitting tab.

 1. Having loaded multiple runs, select a row in the UI table and then click the `Remove Selected` button below the table.
 The row should be removed, if the run was plotted it will disappear from the plot and there should be one less row in each of the log tables with each row corresponding to the run in the same row of the UI table.
 The workspace of the focussed run that was removed from the UI will still exist in the ADS.